harmony-one/s/progress/sun-hyuk-ahn.md

+2023-02-03 Sat: Researched into ElastiCache Redis.
+Configured the initial settings for ElastiCache and implemented Typescript interaction with ElastiCache.
+(2 hours)

+2023-02-02 Fri: Implemented BTC CLI wallet.
+Discussed new initiative.
+Benchmarked Redis performance.

+2023-02-01 Thu: Fixed q.country lottery endpoints to reflect Telegram entries.
+Dived into certificate renewals for dotcountry.
+Attended Sui event and showcased Flip and BTC wallet.

 2024-01-31 Wed: Implemented Telegram embeds for 02/01 lottery.
 Manually implemented cross shard transactions for Flip (had to find a workaround as all the libraries were outdated).

 2024-01-30 Tue: Updated 1.country frontend client to host Notion and Substack embed on inscription.
 Notion is working as expected but have to find a fix for Substack.